langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

 If you're reading this, I assume you're familiar with UI component libraries such as Material UI, Ant Design, Semantic UI, Chakra UI, and others.
 These libraries provide components like Buttons, Popups, Labels.
 Spinners, Loaders, etc.

-Luckily, setting up a similar React UI component-based library is pretty simple, allowing you to create reusable components that can be imported and used in any React project.
-This article will walk you through the process of creating a React component library step by step.
+Luckily, setting up a similar React UI component library is pretty simple, allowing you to create reusable components that can be imported and used in any React project.
+This article will walk you through the process of creating your very own React component library step by step.

 ## Getting started

-Creating our folder structure may be difficult, so we will take the easy way out.
-We'll be using the CLI tool [create-react-library](https://www.npmjs.com/package/create-react-library).
+Creating our folder structure may be difficult, so we will take the easy way out by using the CLI tool [create-react-library](https://www.npmjs.com/package/create-react-library).

 This tool configures our project with Rollup, Babel, and Jest for bundling, transpiling, and testing.
 It also allows our project to support TypeScript, complex peer dependencies, and CSS modules.